List of BanG Dream! characters: Kokoro Tsurumaki

 Kokoro Tsurumaki (弦巻 こころ, Tsurumaki Kokoro) is the leader and vocalist of the band and a third-year student at Hanasakigawa.
 Coming from a well-off family, Kokoro typically gets to do anything she wants, and also lives in one of the biggest houses in the area.
 Kokoro is extremely curious by nature and her eyes glitter whenever she encounters something new.
 Loves to see others smile and wishes to make the whole world smile through music.
 Hagumi and Kasumi call her "Kokoron".
 According to Misaki, she's more likely a carefree girl who does not care about anything, thus explaining her ignorance over Misaki being Michelle and her ignorance on the changes of other people; despite this, she truly cares for her bandmates.
 Kokoro is shown to be very acrobatic—frequently doing cartwheels and even leaping from heights—and is skilled in parkour, which makes her very popular among the underclassmen.

-Kokoro forms Hello, Happy World! while looking for something fun to do.
-Due to her wealthy background and optimistic outlook and personality, she frequently leads the band in absurd activities like restoring a dilapidated amusement park and going on an island adventure.
-When Poppin'Party struggles to find inspiration for their self-sponsored show, Kokoro helps them by organizing an event on her personal cruise ship to make them smile.

 She is voiced by Miku Itō.
 Itō joined the project after expressing amusement and fascination at Hello, Happy World!'s description provided by Bushiroad; despite initial concerns about portraying Kokoro due to the demands of the character's hyperactive personality, Itō figured "not to think too deeply" when voicing her.
 She co-hosts the online franchise news show HaroHapi CiRCLE Broadcast with Moe Toyota.
 Kokoro is voiced by Natalie Rial in the dub.